Marvin510/SelfStudyProject/README.md

 ![Picture3](https://github.com/Marvin510/SelfStudyProject/blob/master/Images/Picture%203.jpg)

-This image is informative, but does not have a proper label and it is very complex.
+This image is informative, but does not have a proper labels and it is very complex.

 The bars have two different colors yet there is no legend explaining its meaning.

-it is complex as it would require background knowledge to understand the effect of each variable on the image.
+It is complex as it would require background knowledge to understand the effect of each variable on the image.

 It is just plain data that would cause boredom on the average reader.